n., plural: degenerative diseases

 This is often attributed to the genetic changes inside the cell, particularly the shortening of the telomeres.
 Deterioration over time can occur as a result of telomere degeneration.
 Consequently, the cell loses its ability to function upon reaching a certain point.
-When several cells lose their capacity to divide and to function effectively, the body would, therefore, be impaired.
-Disease manifests as symptoms appear.
+When several cells lose their capacity to divide and function effectively, the body would, therefore, be impaired.
+The disease manifests as symptoms appear.

-Examples of degenerative disease
+Examples of Degenerative Diseases

 Huntington’s disease is a disease characterized by mental and physical deterioration leading to death.
 The individual with this disease initially lacks coordination and then eventually loses a steady gait, coordinated movement, and mental abilities.

 Amyotrophic lateral sclerosis (ALS) is a disease caused by the death of neurons that control the voluntary muscles.
 Initially, there is a weakening of the arms or legs.
 Eventually, the person with ALS will lose the ability to use hands and feet, speak, and swallow.